 Few AI solutions focus on incidental findings as they are so low and the specificity of the AI itself has to be extremely high to ensure that the false-positive ratio isn’t too high.
 Aidoc’s Incidental PE algorithm detects PE exams with lower exam quality – an obvious challenge for any AI.
 In bypassing these challenges, Aidoc has created the first AI product for triaging incidental findings in medical imaging.

 Aidoc’s iPE solution helps to minimize the risk of incidental PEs which can, according to studies, be as high as 2.6%.
-The CE-cleared solution flags incidental PEs in contrast-enhanced CT scans regardless of whether it was elective or emergency and thereby reducing turnaround times for patients with incidental findings to mere minutes.
+The solution granted CE Mark and FDA clearance flags incidental PEs in contrast-enhanced CT scans regardless of whether it was elective or emergency and thereby reducing turnaround times for patients with incidental findings to mere minutes.
 With medical imaging delays due to the COVID-19 pandemic continuing to impact on patient health and care, Aidoc’s iPE flagging, combined with other critical solutions, provides a safety net for healthcare systems under pressure.
 It’s a support, a helping hand, and a digital eye that never rests for healthcare systems that need to responsibly and efficiently manage urgent and life-threatening conditions while still managing their backlogs.

 The AI and PE Collaboration